Michelangelo's Sistine Chapel: A Different View makes its UK premiere in Winchester, England's ancient capital, this summer.

-After viewing The Gallery display, the final part of the exhibition, the magnificent 6 metre x 6 metre panel depicting The Last Judgment is a short walk away at The Great Hall.
+After viewing The Gallery display, the final part of the exhibition, the magnificent 6 metre x 6 metre panel depicting The Last Judgement is a short walk away at The Great Hall.
 Please note that the Great Hall operates different opening times to Winchester Discovery Centre: once redeemed at City Space, your ticket is valid for seven days for entry to the Great Hall.

-City Space and The Gallery, Winchester Discovery Centre (effective 5 July 2019)
+City Space and The Gallery, Winchester Discovery Centre

 Monday - Friday: 10:00am - 7:00pm